Dressing and undressing

 Care agencies and personal assistants

-See our section on Buying help at home for information about paying for help with your personal care in your own home.
+See our section on Buying care at home for information about paying for help with your personal care in your own home.

 - Heat your home to at least 18°C (65°F).